lucaswydx/ND_Chat/README.md

 ## Usage/Commands

+/radiochat [Only LEO & SAFR/LSFD departments can see this command after being inputted.]

 /911  [Only LEO & SAFR/LSFD departments can see this command after being inputted.]

 /311  [Only SADOT/DOT can see this command after being inputted.]